 In between code reviews, Carolyn hauls her cookies around the world to share her love of Go, containers, and excessive emoji.

-Heptio Ark is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
-Brought to you by Heptio.
+Velero is a utility for managing disaster recovery, specifically for your Kubernetes cluster resources and persistent volumes.
+Brought to you by VMware.

 Carlisia Pinto is a graduate of Boston University where she earned a masters degree in Computer Science.
-She currently works as a senior systems software engineer at Heptio, a company that empowers the enterprise to realize the full potential of Kubernetes.
+She currently works as a senior member of technical staff at VMware, a company that provides cloud computing and platform virtualization software and services.

-Carlisia works on the open source project Heptio Ark, a system for backup and disaster recovery for Kubernetes clusters.
+Carlisia works on the open source project Velero, a system for backup and disaster recovery for Kubernetes clusters.
 She has over 15 years of experience building software, and is active in the Go community, including being a co-host of the Go Time podcast.

 Caddy is the HTTP/2 web server with automatic HTTPS.
 It's the first web server to automate TLS certificate management and is supported by several dozen community-developed plugins and contributions.